paz10s/eservs-github-exercise/README.md

 # Instructions
-1. Fork this repo
+1. Fork and clone this repo
-2. Clone this repo
+    * Click `Fork` at the top right!
 3. Make your own branch.
 You can name it anything you want!
 4. Create a `<your-name-here>.txt` file:
     * You can write anything in it!